Beaches of Formentera

 The island’s other large stretch of sand is the beach of Migjorn, the southern arch of the island.
 After the dunes, where some now- mythical beach kiosks are operational, the sea sweeps along the whole of the horizon.
 It is a limitless sense of freedom.
 From here one can see the Cap de Barbaria headland, jutting out like a rocky promontory, with the lighthouse that was made famous by Julio Medém’s film, “Sex and Lucia”.

-As well as these broad beaches, Formentera contains a host of charming nooks and crannies.
+As well as these broad beaches, Formentera beaches contains a host of charming nooks and crannies.
 The kind that enable you to enjoy different bathing, entering into a personal dialogue with the landscape.
 Between Es Caló de Sant Agustí and La Mola, there is a rocky stretch of coast, with tiny little spots.
 Half hidden amongst the rocks, you can find the traditional boathouses where vessels are kept.
 And the stone forms platforms and narrow inlets for those who now how to find them.

 La Mola rises up amidst the shadows of cliffs, leaving the area of Es racó de sa Pujada at its feet, with azure waters and a former sandstone quarry.
 The vision is truly magical.

-Bathing in Formentera means enjoying complete sensations.
+Bathing in and around the Formentera beaches means enjoying complete sensations.
 Submerging in the transparent, luminous water, seeing the deep blue of the sky, feeling the hot sand under your feet.
 It feels like a cleansing ritual, a purification.
 Something that not only fills the stimuli of the body with plenitude, but also provides a near-spiritual calm.
 Fusion with the scenery, the water and the sun.
 Fusion with the universe.